black-hole-group/gpumonty/README.md

 make GPU_TUNING=0
 ```

----
-**WARNING**
+> [!WARNING]
+> If you are running on a High Performance Computing (HPC) cluster, **do not compile on the login/head node**,
+> as these nodes often lack GPUs or possess different hardware than the compute nodes.
+>
-If you are running on a HPC cluster, **do not compile on the login/head node**, as these nodes often lack GPUs or possess different hardware than the compute nodes.
-To ensure the auto-tuner detects the correct GPU architecture for your run, we recommend adding the compilation step directly inside your job submission script (e.g., Slurm or PBS script).
+> To ensure the auto-tuner detects the correct GPU architecture for your run, we recommend adding the

----
+> compilation step directly inside your job submission script (e.g., Slurm or PBS script).

 ### Simulation Setup